pfoytik/Highway-Routing-Data-Processing/README.md

 # Highway Routing Data Procssing
-- Data extracting code for paper "A Highway Vehicle Routing Dataset During the 2019 Kincade Fire Evacuation."
+- The code to extract the data for the manuscript, entitled "A Highway Vehicle Routing Dataset During the 2019 Kincade Fire Evacuation."
 - NOTE: The sample GPS data is synthetic for demonstration purposes.

 ## Package Required